saltstack-formulas/samba-formula/README.rst

 ``samba``
 ---------

-Installs the samba server package and service.
+Installs the samba server and client packages and starts the samba service.

 ``samba.client``
 ----------------